 It says here that these three witnesses agree in one.
 It could be said that they converge upon one truth, for they all contribute to one and the same result, namely the truth that Jesus Christ has come in the flesh and that we have life because of Him.
 It is interesting that it is written in the Greek in such a way to give us understanding that they are constantly bearing witness, not just a one-time thing, but it is something that is with us constantly, a continuous ongoing process.
 For the purpose of this sermon, and because of the season, we are going to be concentrating on the blood here.
 The blood is a witness.

 These verses say that the blood is a witness for God of Jesus Christ His Son.
 They say that blood has a testimony; that is, that the blood has a message.
 When the blood talks, what does it say?
-There used to be a saying in Britain that if you found a hemp rope that had a red center cord, you knew that the rope had been made by the British navy because that was its trademark, an identifying sign that the navy had done the work.
+There used to be a saying in Britain that if you found a hemp rope that had a red center cord, you knew that the rope had been made by the British Navy because that was its trademark, an identifying sign that the navy had done the work.

 There is a similarity here with the Bible, because anywhere that one looks in the Bible, you will find a red ribbon running through it—from Genesis through Revelation.
 Someone said that if you cut the Bible anywhere, it will bleed.
 It is a book, a living Book, that is filled with blood.
 There are an astounding 427 times in Scripture that we have reference to blood atonement that in some way, either directly or indirectly, it is saying that without the shedding of blood, there is no remission of sins, there is no covering for sins.

 We sometimes say that if God says something once, that ought to be enough for His sons.
 If He says something three times, that indicates finality and that is serious.
 If He says something seven times, that is perfection and that is super serious.
-But, brethren, 427 times—for you number buffs, that is 7 x 61 exactly—He hammers into our consciousness the seriousness of sins and its consequence—death!
+But, brethren, 427 times (for you number buffs, that is 7 x 61 exactly), He hammers into our consciousness the seriousness of sins and its consequence—death!
 Death is the only means by which sin can be covered, paid for, atoned for.
 Brethren, is God serious or what?
 Death is not something that we relish thinking of about, but we must.

 Hebrews 12:24 To Jesus the Mediator of the new covenant, and to the blood of sprinkling that speaks better things than that of Abel.

 The blood speaks.
 You might recall Genesis 4:10, where God told Cain that Abel’s blood cried out from the ground for vengeance upon the murder of an innocent man.
-God said that because God would have been justified in taking vengeance, but this verse says that the blood of the Jesus speaks out for something better, something better than for vengeance because God would be completely justified in taking our lives because of our murder of His innocent Son.
+God said that because God would have been justified in taking vengeance, but this verse says that the blood of Jesus speaks out for something better, something better than for vengeance because God would be completely justified in taking our lives because of our murder of His innocent Son.

 What does the blood say?
-For one thing, right within the pages of the book of Hebrews, it says that there is a better way than the shedding of the blood of bulls of goats to find atonement.
+For one thing, right within the pages of the book of Hebrews, it says that there is a better way than the shedding of the blood of bulls or goats to find atonement.
 In those 427 times, most of them are in the Old Testament where God was establishing the schoolmaster to bring us to Christ.
 The message is of the blood of Jesus Christ, which has been shed for the sins of the whole world, and that we must trust in His blood because it is His death that redeems us.
-His life as the man reveals His perfection, but His death pays the penalty if we believe.
+His life as a man reveals His perfection, but His death pays the penalty, if we believe.

 If we can, like Isaiah, look upon His sinless holiness as if looking in a mirror, we will see our sinfulness, and it brings us a deep conviction and humility about how far short we fall.
 That is fine, but it is faith in His death that brings deliverance from our bondage to sin and death.